Kaurin/lab-teleport/Readme.md

 # Requirements

+* Teleport Enterprise, and `license.pem` in the root of this git repository
 * Host must have libvirt and one of its [virtualization drivers](https://libvirt.org/formatdomain.html#element-and-attribute-overview) available, like KVM on Linux or hvf on MacOS
 * Host must have passwordless sudo available on your workstation
 * Host must have teleport installed for `tsh` / `tctl` use on your workstation